NSAMR/uk.ac.nsamr/README.md

 ### 4. Install theme and plugins
 In network admin dashboard:
-* Upload Scalia theme's zip file (in gDrive)
+* Upload Scalia theme's zip file (in gDrive) NB: Don't activate this...
+* Upload NSAMR Scalia's zip file (in gDrive)
-* Activate Scalia theme in Appearance --> Themes
+* Activate NSAMR Scalia theme in Appearance --> Themes
-* Network-activate it too
+* Network-activate NSAMR Scalia theme
 * Network-deactivate and then delete all other themes

 In NSAMR site dashboard:
+* Activate NSAMR Scalia theme
 * Install all plugins the theme wants, both required and recommended

-then in network admin dashboard again:
+Then in network admin dashboard again:
 * Network-activate all the plugins

 ### 5. Install extra plugins